Kometa-Team/Kometa/docs/home/guides/assets.md

 Assets are searched for only at specific times.

-1. Collection assets are searched for whenever that collection is run.
+1. Collection and Playlist assets are searched for whenever that collection/playlist is run.
-2. Item assets for items in a collection are searched for whenever that collection is run and has `item_assets: true` as a Collection Detail.
-3. Item assets and Unmanaged Collections assets are searched for whenever the `assets_for_all` Library Operation is active.
+2. Item assets and Unmanaged Collections assets are searched for whenever the `assets_for_all` Library Operation is active.
-4. Item assets will be searched for any item that has an overlay applied to it.

 * If you want to silence the `Asset Warning: No poster or background found in an assets folder for 'TITLE'` you can use the [`show_missing_assets` Setting Attribute](../../config/settings.md#show-missing-assets):
   ```yaml